 For example, you’ll only have three years to file an injury claim in Denver.
 If you wait too long, your claim might be dismissed, leaving you without the funds to recover.
 You’ll need to speak to your motorcycle accident lawyer to act now.

 You’ll also need to be sure you don’t take the blame for your accident.
 Colorado is a modified comparative negligence state, which means that you’ll lose funds based on your part in the accident.
-For example, if you’re found 10 percent at fault, you’ll only receive 90 percent of your compensation.
+For example, if you’re found 10% at fault, you’ll only receive 90 percent of your compensation.
 However, if you are found more than 50% responsible you might not be entitled to any compensation.
 This is one reason it is so important to speak to an attorney.
 At Roberts Accident Law we work with you to minimize your liability for the accident and resist any attempts from the defense team or insurance agency to shift the blame on you.

 When you’re injured in a motorcycle wreck, it’s important to understand all aspects of your Denver claim.
 Unfortunately, that can be tough without help.
 You’re likely not experienced with the laws, and you need to put your energy toward your physical recovery.